qtproject/pyside-pyside-setup/sources/shiboken6/doc/typesystem_specifying_types.rst

     For the *optional* **disable-wrapper** attribute, see  :ref:`object-type`.

     For the *optional* **private** attribute, see :ref:`private_types`.

+    The *optional* **qt-register-metatype** attribute determines whether
+    a Qt meta type registration is generated for ``name``.
+By default, this is generated for non-abstract, default-constructible types for usage in signals and slots.
+    The value ``base`` means that the registration will be generated for the class in question but not for inheriting classes.
+This allows for restricting the registration to base classes of type hierarchies.

     The **revision** attribute can be used to specify a revision for each type, easing the production of ABI compatible bindings.